 Average Salary: $42,000-48,000 annually

-With 2.49 billion YouTube users, someone needs to make sure the content meets community guidelines.
-That someone could be you.
+With 2.49 billion YouTube users, it’s important to ensure that content follows community guidelines.
+You could be the one to do this.

-You’ll review videos and channels, approving or rejecting content based on relevance and appropriateness.
-It’s crucial work that affects both user experience and advertiser performance.
+In this role, you will review videos and channels, deciding which content is relevant and appropriate.
+Your work is essential for both user experience and advertiser performance.

 - Ability to make quick decisions

 While you won’t work directly for YouTube, many companies and individual creators hire content moderators.
-The pay is decent, and you’ll spend most of your day watching videos.
+The pay is decent, and most of your day will be spent watching videos.

 5. Google Ads Specialist